 When we construct an unbiblical ministry it necessarily becomes impossible for God to answer our prayers.
-How can God answer our prayers when it is not for a pastor of His choosing.
+How can God answer our prayers when it is not for a pastor of His way and choosing?
 If you do obtain a new pastor of the unbiblical sort, when he leaves, and he will eventually, you will be where you are now, but all over again!

 Christian ministry should really be very simple and never facing this problem, let alone a pervasive problem.
 If you find your church stuck in this rut then do this and God will answer your prayer for a new pastor.
 Take on board the biblical way of churches being places where pastors are born and take it before the Lord of the harvest [Matthew 9:36-38].
 Make it a matter of purpose, that as a church you are saying to the Lord that you only want a pastor who will fulfil this mandate from God, and God will send such a pastor to you.

 Think about it.
 Satan wants churches to become dysfunctional in raising up ministers of the Word.
 He has been so successful that just about any mega church that loses its pastor is not able to fulfill the role from within its own large membership!
 This should cause us to stop and think.
 The reason no man from the membership can occupy the position is simply because the former pastor has made himself so important and he has not done what is biblical.
 Ironically, by failing to raise men up for the same position, the former pastor has rendered his own lasting usefulness to be of significant doubt.

 The same dysfunctionality is found in small rural churches.
 Why was it not considered important that other men in the small assembly should be trained for the ministry?
 This is why so many rural churches die, simply because they have lost sight of how important every work is and how essential it is to the vision and health of every church.
 Everyone in the church participates in a man of God being made ready to do the ministry and this communicates significance and gospel participation for everyone in the church.